NiclO1337/pp1-strawberry-lovers/README.md

 ### Colours

-Colour scheme is centered around Strawberry red.
+Colour scheme is centered around strawberry red.
+From very light red from deep inside the strawberry to the dark red soil where the strawberry plants thrive.

 ![Colour scheme](https://res.cloudinary.com/dmntcacug/image/upload/v1693423544/colour-scheme_lklpsl.jpg)